Backporting an e-Invoice Solution for GBS GmbH

 We needed to get efficient!

-MrWatson’s tools proved to be most useful in many aspects of this process!
+MrWatson’s tools - together with a Slack canvas - proved to be most useful in many aspects of this backporting process.

 Here is a list of the tools we used, and how they helped.